SalishSeaCast/SalishSeaCmd/docs/development.rst

 Development Environment
 =======================

+The :kbd:`SalishSeaCmd` package depends on the :kbd:`SalishSeaTools` and :kbd:`NEMO-Cmd` packages, so you need to clone their repos,
+:ref:`tools-repo` and :ref:`NEMO-Cmd-repo`,
+beside your clone of :ref:`SalishSeaCmd-repo`.

 Setting up an isolated development environment using `Conda`_ is recommended.
 Assuming that you have :ref:`AnacondaPythonDistro` or `Miniconda3`_ installed,